First Chairman, National Defence Commission: Kim Jong-un

 Kim Jong-un, the youngest son of previous leader Kim Jong-il, succeeded his father on the latter's death from a heart attack in December 2011.

 In 2010 he had already been unveiled as Kim Jong-il's heir apparent, and was made a four-star general despite lacking any military experience.

-He also became First Chairman of the highly-important National Defence Commission, with his late father promoted to "eternal chairman".
-His grandfather Kim Il-sung, who died in 1994, is the country's "Eternal President".
+He also became first chairman of the important National Defence Commission, with his late father promoted to "eternal chairman".
+His grandfather Kim Il-sung, who died in 1994, is the country's "eternal president".

-He ousted army chief Ri Yong-ho, who had overseen his smooth succession to power, in July 2012 and took the title of "marshal" for himself, marking the full consolidation of his political and military power.
+He ousted army chief Ri Yong-ho, who had overseen the succession to power, in July 2012 and took the title of "marshal" for himself, marking the consolidation of his political and military power.

-Details of Kim's early life are scant.
+Details of Kim Jong-un's early life are scant.
 Born in 1983 or early 1984, he is reported to have gone to school in Switzerland and later studied at Kim Il-sung University in North Korea.

-After becoming leader he began to display a more informal style in public appearances, although the official media swiftly quashed any hopes that this might mean a relaxation in totalitarian controls.
+After becoming leader he began to display a more informal style in public appearances, but official media swiftly quashed any hopes that this might mean a relaxation in totalitarian controls.

 The challenges the country faces under Kim Jong-un are the same as those it had to cope with during his father's reign - a moribund economy, international isolation and widespread poverty.